Jasper

 At minimum, the result will not only establish a new auction record for

-all Paintings created by Jasper Johns, but may also establish an all
+all paintings created by Jasper Johns, but may also establish an all

-time record for a Work of Art sold at public auction.
+time record for a work of art sold at public auction.
 Steven A. Cohen

 recently paid $110 million for the Jasper

-Johns Flag, 1958, an iconic red, white and blue Flag painting
+Johns Flag, 1958, an iconic red, white and blue flag painting

 created with 48 stars.

-Cohen purchased Flag,
+Steven A. Cohen purchased Flag,

-1958, the iconic Jasper Johns masterpiece from the Collection of
+1958, the iconic Jasper Johns masterpiece from the collection of

-Jean-Christophe Castelli, who inherited the Painting, from his Father, Leo Castelli, the
+Jean-Christophe Castelli, who inherited the painting, from his father, Leo Castelli, the

+legendary art dealer who passed in 1999.
 Prior to its recent purchase, Flag,

 1958, had been on extended loan to the San Francisco Museum of